Jane Buchan on Alternatives, Diversification, and Investor Agency

 About Jane Buchan

-Jane Buchan is CEO of Martlet Asset Management, co‑founder of PAAMCO (grew to $32B AUM), former Dartmouth finance professor, and a longtime leader at CAIA.
+Jane Buchan is CEO of Martlet Asset Management, co-founder of PAAMCO (which grew to $32B AUM), former Dartmouth finance professor, and a longtime leader at CAIA.
 She serves on multiple boards and is recognized for advancing alternatives education and investor advocacy.

 Disclaimer